NBA on ESPN: Commentators

+Ahead of the 2025–26 season, ESPN replaced Doris Burke with Tim Legler on the lead team with Mike Breen and Richard Jefferson, though Burke would remain on the network in some capacity.

+Visual presentation

 Starting with 2006–07 NBA season, ESPN used ABC's theme music from two years prior, making it the second time the network had used its corporate sibling's NBA theme.
 Since ABC had undergone the transition from the former ABC Sports to merge with ESPN, forming ESPN on ABC, ESPN's music, graphics, and overall presentation have been used for all of their telecasts on the network.